CRY Cardiac Screening at KES

 How to book an appointment

-1. Visit: www.c-r-y.org.uk/benjamin-michael-smith/ and make a minimum donation of £70.00 per person towards the cost of the screening.
+Step 1.
+You will need to visit: www.c-r-y.org.uk/benjamin-michael-smith/ Click on "custom amount" and make a minimum donation of £70.00 per person.
+Please make sure that you give your name for the donation - and do not leave it as anonymous as we will not be able to find you in amongst the many donations.
 The donation contribution covers the cost of one screening.
 If you'd like to further support the charity please donate more.

 Once the appointment is booked, you will receive a confirmation email; this will include a consent form.
 Please download the document, read carefully before completing and take it with you on the day.